 Some warehouse facility or land owners, or operators may choose to hire consultants to complete some of the reporting requirements in PR 2305.
 This paragraph ensures that any reports are submitted by an official authorized by an officer of the warehouse owner or operator, as applicable.
 This authorized official may or may not be an employee of the warehouse owner or operator.
 The authorized official must certify that the information reported is accurate based on their best available knowledge.

 WAIRE Implementation Guidelines - Subdivision (f)

 This subdivision identifies that the EO will periodically publish the WAIRE Implementation Guidelines referred to throughout PR 2305 (Appendix A of this staff report).
-This Appendix will be provided at a future date.

 Exemptions - Subdivision (g)